-Aitkin County struggles with having local resources for the treatment of offenders.
-The Aitkin County Community Corrections Staff utilize the latest online programming as available for lower risk offenders and assists the client in locating treatment resources that will lead to the best chance for success in the community including coordinating transportation.
-Some of the strategies include: increased urinalysis testing for high risk offenders, swift and certain response to those who continue to use controlled substances, and regular visits to the offender's homes.
+Aitkin County has struggled with lack of local resources and treatment options for offenders.
+The ACCC staff utilize the online programming for lower risk offenders and assists the client in locating treatment resources that will lead to the best chance for success in the community, including coordinating transportation when possible.
+Northern Pines and Northland Counseling both added branch offices in Aitkin in 2018, which should prove to increase offenders' ability to receive counseling and adult chemical dependency services.

-Efforts have begun to take a systematic look at programming efforts and local needs for revision and enhancements.
+Efforts have begun to take a systematic look at programming efforts and local needs with the intention of mindfully revising and enhancing our practices for more effective delivery.
 This includes working more closely with human services in endeavors to better treat our growing mental health population by assisting them with wrap around services.
-Further, we are adding programming to deal with our DWI population since this is the highest rate of offenders.
 We continue to be challenged with the inclusion of creative alternatives and advancements due to the lack of resources and funding.
 Aitkin County is doing their best to deliver effective, affordable correctional services to the community.
+As Director, I am proud of the efforts my staff make every day to provide our clients with opportunities to be successful on probation and in the community.